Individual Grievances Referred to Adjudication Under Section 209 of the Federal Public Sector Labour Relations Act

 A guide for parties representing themselves

-The purpose of this guide is to provide parties representing themselves with information on the process for referring an individual grievance to adjudication under section 209 of the Federal Public Sector Labour Relations Act (the FPSLRA) and for hearings before a single adjudicator or a board of adjudication.
+The purpose of this guide is to provide parties representing themselves with information on the process for referring an individual grievance to adjudication under section 209 of the Federal Public Sector Labour Relations Act (the FPSLRA) and for hearings before a panel of the Board.
 This guide is only an informal tool, which should be used in conjunction with the FPSLRA and the Federal Public Sector Labour Relations Regulations (the Regulations).
 The FPSLRA can be accessed on the Department of Justice's Web site at http://laws.justice.gc.ca.
-Both the FPSLRA and the Regulations can be accessed on the Web site of the Federal Public Sector Labour Relations and Employment Board (the PSLREB) at www.fpslreb-crtespf.gc.ca, under Legislation.
+Both the FPSLRA and the Regulations can be accessed on the Web site of the Federal Public Sector Labour Relations and Employment Board (the FPSLREB) at www.fpslreb-crtespf.gc.ca, under Legislation.

 What is the FPSLREB?

 The FPSLREB is an independent quasi-judicial tribunal mandated by the Federal Public Sector Labour Relations Act to administer the collective bargaining and grievance adjudication systems in the federal public service.
 It is also mandated by the Parliamentary Employment and Staff Relations Act to perform the same role for the institutions of Parliament.
 Its commitment to resolve labour relations issues in an impartial manner benefits Canadians through the smooth delivery of government programs and services.

 Hearings relating to individual grievances are usually heard by a single Board member appointed by the Chairperson to sit as a panel of the Board.